HunterStanton/SilentHill4Randomizer/readme.md

 * Red Chrism (cut from Silent Hill 4)

+## Crowd Control

+The Silent Hill 4 Randomizer includes Twitch CrowdControl support.
+It is recommended you disable all randomizer features when using CrowdControl to avoid potential issues.

 ## Installation

 Use the [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) (32-bit version as Silent Hill 4 is a 32-bit game), rename the DLL to dsound.dll, then extract the contents of the .7z into the Silent Hill 4 game directory.
 You should end up with a /scripts/ folder and a couple new .bin files inside /data/.

-If you are only interested in restoring the hauntings, disable all the randomizer settings in the .ini file, but ensure that `RestoreHauntings` is set to 1.
+If you are only interested in restoring the hauntings, disable all the randomizer settings in the .ini file, but ensure that `RestoreHauntings` is set to 1 or use Steam006's Silent Hill 4 fix which now includes the hauntings fix.

+##### Performance Note

+The randomizer raises the maximum amount of memory that can be allocated in a room from roughly 67MB to roughly 134MB, meaning the system requirements are slightly higher than the vanilla game.
+You may run into out-of-memory crashes on minspec systems or virtual machines with 512MB of RAM or less.

 ## Demo